 Commercial Bicyclist Forums

 DOT holds interactive workshops for business owners about the commercial bicyclist law.
 At a forum, business owners can learn about the law and keep their employees safe, and also get a free sample of equipment required for commercial bicyclists.
-Check the DOT Events calendar for upcoming forums
+Check the Events calendar for upcoming forums

 Update to Commercial Bicyclist Laws